kennethjiang/govibecoding/docs/intro.md

 # Introduction to Vibe Coding

-Welcome to Go Vibe Coding, your resource center for mastering AI-assisted programming!
+Welcome to The Vibe Coding Blog, your resource center for mastering AI-assisted programming!
 As coined by Andrej Karpathy in 2025, "vibe coding" refers to the practice of using large language models (LLMs) to generate code through natural language prompts.

 ## Getting Started with Vibe Coding